 Between 2006-2011, a lot happened in my life.
-Friendships came and went, I had joined the Navy, moved away from home, gotten married, had a child, later gotten divorced, and lost my dad.
+TLDR version; friendships came and went, I had joined the Navy, moved away from home, gotten married, had a child, later separated from said husband, and lost my dad.

-My first thoughts were "wow, he's real," "he's super tall or I'm super short," and "he's actually cute!"
+My first thoughts were “wow, he’s real,” “he’s super tall or I’m super short,” and “he’s actually cute!”
 I find the latter to be the most hilarious because I had never really felt much physical attraction to Paul.
 I was interested more in his mind, conversation, and shared interests.
-I didn't realize he was a handsome guy until I saw him in person, and it was a bit shocking, to be honest!
+I didn’t realize he was a genuinely handsome guy until I saw him in person, and it was a bit shocking, to be honest!
 Maybe shallow of young me, but I guess that’s how we are sometimes. *shrugs*

 We nervously hugged and then got in the car, small-talking all the way to my apartment because we were both nervous.
 We quickly warmed up to one another….

-Easter Sunday this year, Paul finally proposed!!
-We originally planned for a September wedding next year, but wondered why wait, and decided on October 28 this year!
+Easter Sunday of 2017, Paul finally proposed!!
+We originally planned for a September wedding next year, but wondered why wait, and decided on October 28 the same year!
 Our ceremony was small and intimate with only our closest friends and families at a local pond.
 We had a low key, candlelit BBQ at our house afterwards, and it felt like the most amazing night.
 I had finally married the man of my dreams!!

 People often ask me about how we met and are shocked that everything we have built all spawned from social media before social media was even a real thing.
-But I like to think it's not about how we met...it's about how we have held on.
+But I like to think it’s not about how we met…it’s about how we have held on.
 We trust & we are patient with one another.
 We compromise & we change when we need to.
 We are honest, even when it hurts to be.
 We listen & we vent.
 We support & encourage each other to chase dreams.
 We appreciate one another.
 We cherish one another.
-And we love...we love through the good, the bad, through everything.
+And we love…we love through the good, the bad, through everything.

 So those who have always wondered how I met my husband but never got the chance to hear the story, here you have it!
-Check out Paul's post to hear our story from his perspective and see a couple of our lil baby relationship photos below 🤣 Stop by again on our anniversary (10/28) for new pics and life updates!
+Check out Paul’s post to hear our story from his perspective and see a couple of our lil baby relationship photos below 🤣 Stop by again on our anniversary (10/28) for new pics and life updates!